thisissihab/Arduino/README.md

 # IndustrialObjectCounter
-It was a project that I was intructed to submit for one of my enginnering courses The main function of this project was to count objects in an industrial production line.
-Motors, wheels and belts were used to create a simple miniature of industrial production line.
+The main function of this project was to count objects in an industrial production line.
+Motors, wheels and belts were used to create a simple miniature of an industrial production line.
 An IR obstacle detector was used to detect objects and count them.
 Arduino was used as the main controller.
-A LCD display eas used to show the number of counted objects.
+The number of counted objects was shown on a Liquid Crystal Display

 Used Equipments:
 1. Arduino Uno